oligarc/DockerTest/README.md

-# DockerTest
+# Be the Docker

-Testing Docker and making it mine
+*Please note this is a tutorial of mine, if it's helpful for you I will be happy but if it doesn't go and google out there*

 ## First steps